Viicos/jsonlogic/docs/source/usage/typechecking.rst

 ------------------

 The :mod:`jsonlogic.json_schema.types` module defines a fixed representation of the possible JSON Schema types.
-Because the `JSON Schema`_ specification builds on top of JSON, the JSON types are represented (e.g. :class:`~jsonlogic.json_schema.types.BooleanType`), but the module extends on the different `formats <https://json-schema.org/understanding-json-schema/reference/string#format>`_ to allow operators to work with specific formats (e.g. ``"date"`` and ``"date-time"``).
+The primitive types are represented (e.g. :class:`~jsonlogic.json_schema.types.BooleanType`), but the module extends on the different `formats <https://json-schema.org/understanding-json-schema/reference/string#format>`_ to allow operators to work with specific formats (e.g. ``"date"`` and ``"date-time"``).

 Compound types